hashicorp/nomad-autoscaler/demo/remote/gcp/README.md

 The application is pre-configured with a scaling policy, you can view this by opening the job file or calling the Nomad API.
-The application scales based on the average number of active connections, and we are targeting an average of 10 per instance of our app.
+The application scales based on the average number of active connections, and we are targeting an average of 10 connections per instance of our app.

 ```shellsession
 $ curl $NOMAD_ADDR/v1/scaling/policies